Kentucky lawmaker who ran for governor faces assault charge - KVIA

 Kentucky lawmaker who ran for governor faces assault charge

 FRANKFORT, Ky.
-(AP) — A Kentucky lawmaker who challenged the state’s governor in last year’s Republican primary was arrested Tuesday on strangulation and assault charges.
+(AP) — A Republican lawmaker who ran for Kentucky governor last year was arrested Tuesday after a woman accused him of choking her with an ethernet cable and trying to “hog tie” her during a domestic dispute.

+Deputies sent to the residence found the children safe, the sheriff said.

+The state Democratic Party promptly called on Goforth to resign.
+Republican House Speaker David Osborne said he would “reserve comment” because he didn’t know the facts related to the case, but he said his caucus “unequivocally denounces any form of domestic violence and has zero tolerance for it or its perpetrators.”

-Goforth was a relative newcomer to the legislature when he decided to challenge then-Gov. Matt Bevin in the state’s GOP primary.
-Goforth ran an aggressive campaign that garnered him nearly 40% of the vote against the incumbent.
-It showed Bevin’s political weakness despite the governor’s backing from President Donald Trump.
-Bevin never fully recovered from the lackluster showing, and lost a close election to Democrat Andy Beshear last November.
+Goforth was a relative newcomer to the legislature when he decided to challenge then-Gov. Matt Bevin in an aggressive GOP primary campaign.
+He won nearly 40% of the vote, exposing Bevin’s political weakness despite the governor’s backing from President Donald Trump.
+Bevin never fully recovered from the lackluster showing, and he lost a close election to Democrat Andy Beshear last November.

 Goforth represents a rural section of eastern Kentucky.
 He dropped out of high school to help support his family, then earned his GED, served in the Army and went on to college.
 He became a pharmacist and opened a small chain of pharmacies.